vmware-tanzu/azure-log-analytics-nozzle-release/README.md

 # Nozzle for VMware Tanzu for Microsoft Azure Log Analytics

+> [!WARNING]
+> The supported way of deploying this nozzle is [https://network.pivotal.io/products/azure-nozzle/](https://network.pivotal.io/products/azure-nozzle/).
+The instructions below are for informational purposes and not supported by VMware by Broadcom.

 ## Summary

 Microsoft [Operations Management Suite](https://docs.microsoft.com/en-us/azure/operations-management-suite/) (OMS) is Microsoft's cloud-based IT management solution that helps you manage and protect your on-premises and cloud infrastructure.